 Big thanks to Anne Taylor and Cari Malcolm for inviting Tommy back to speak to 200 Nursing students at Stirling University.

-Tommy had the great privilege to speak to students last year, you can read the pledges from 2015 students HERE
+Tommy had the great privilege to speak to the students last year at the University.

-Tommy was joined by our volunteer Celia and our great friend Shaun Maher Strategic Advisor for Person Centred Care and Improvement.
+Tommy was joined by our volunteer Celia and great friend Shaun Maher, Strategic Advisor for Person Centred Care and Improvement.

 Shaun gave a talk after Tommy on ‘turning Good Intentions into purposeful actions ‘ and #wmty16 #wmty17

-We are truly inspired by the university, the students we met today and the inspiring pledges below.
+We are truly inspired by the university and the students we met today and the inspiring pledges below.

 Thank from all the #DCVteam

 My pledge is to ensure that nobody feels on their own no matter what they are going through and to offer support and help no matter what situation they are in.

 My pledge is this time next year I would like to have enhanced my knowledge, being a more crucial member of a team of nurses.
 I want to make a difference among the people’s lives in my care.